 By train comfortably and without traffic jams to Görlitz: Plan arrival.

 When it is windless at the Moritzburg lakes, all the splendor of the Moritzburg castle with its four round towers in the crystal clear water.
-Even those who have never been here may still find the castle familiar.
-In the 1970s, the impressive baroque building was the setting for the movie "Three Hazelnuts for Cinderella," which is a regular Christmas ceremony for many families.
+Even if you've never been here, the castle may still look familiar.
+In the 1970s, the impressive baroque building was the setting for the film "Three Hazelnuts for Cinderella," which is a regular Christmas ceremony for many families.
 The interior of the castle is also like something out of a fairy tale.
 The Feather Room is decorated with over a million colored bird feathers, and the painted gold-leather wallpaper and hunting trophy exhibit are also of unique splendor.
 So is the lighthouse, which stands a lake away on the Großteich - probably a rather unusual place for a lighthouse.
 It was built in 1768 by Elector Friedrich August III, a great fan of staged naval battles, who had the appropriate scenery erected here.
 74 steps lead up to the 21.90 meter high tower, the so-called lamp house.
 During a guided tour, you can enjoy the view of the large pond from here.

 By train and bus comfortably to Moritzburg: Plan arrival.